Daojing-Li/Stable-Organoboronates-ML-Supp/README.md

-This document contains supplementary information pertaining to the machine learning aspects of our study titled "**Stable Organoboronates as Superbase Precursors for (Hetero)arene C−H Borylation Reaction and Beyond**".
+This document contains supplementary information pertaining to the machine learning aspects of our study titled "**Organometallic-type reactivity of stable organoboronates for selective (hetero)arene C−H/C-halogen borylation and beyond**".

 The supplementary material includes: